Ten Ways to Lower Your Taxes

 9. Reduce Your Tax Rate

-Because federal income tax rates vary, it is possible to lower your taxes by reducing your tax rate.
+Because federal income tax rates vary, it's possible to lower your taxes by reducing your tax rate.
 Tax rates range from 5% to 35%.
 The IRS assesses tax on income earned from work at an ordinary income rate of up to 35%.
 In contrast, a lower tax rate applies to income earned on stocks, bonds, mutual funds, and real estate investments.
 The rate depends on the taxpayer's tax bracket and the holding period for the investment.

 10. Income Shifting

 Shifting income to a child in a lower tax bracket can reduce your income taxes.
 This is also referred to as splitting income.
 Shifting income accomplishes two goals: it reduces tax liability and decreases a taxpayer's adjusted gross income.
-New tax laws, however, make it more difficult to take advantage of this option.